gatling/gatling/src/docs/content/reference/glossary/index.md

 For more information, check the [Injection reference section]({{< ref "/reference/script/core/injection" >}}).

+## Load Generator

+A load generator, in the context of load testing, is a component that simulates Virtual Users who generate traffic in a system or application.
+The purpose of load generators is to replicate the conditions of a real-world scenario by imposing a specific level of load on the target system.
+This allows performance testers to evaluate how the system reacts under various conditions, such as different numbers of concurrent users or varying transaction volumes.

+Load generators generate virtual users by simulating their interactions with the system, sending requests and receiving responses.
+These responses are collected, stored, arranged, and pushed into load test reports.
+Load testing involves using multiple load generators to create a substantial and realistic load on the system.

+Load generators are sometimes known as Injectors, Load agents, or Runners.

 ## Simulation

 A simulation is a description of the load test.
 It describes how, possibly several, user populations will run: which scenario they will execute and how new virtual users will be injected.